 to s6-linux-init-maker makes stage 1 init dump the "kernel" environment

 before erasing them. env_store should obviously be

-If this option is not given (which is the default), the environment
+If this option is not given, the environment inherited from the kernel

 - -e initial_envvar : this option

 will adjust the global environment directory in dir/env.

 initial_envvar must either be of the form VAR,